gravitational/teleport/rfd/0011-database-access.md

 PostgreSQL requires the database user name to be encoded in the certificate as common name).

-This also means that the database needs to be configured with Teleport's certificate authority and (in general case) use server certificate issued by Teleport which can be done using `tctl auth sign` command (see below for UX).
+This also means that the database server needs to be configured with Teleport's certificate authority and (in general case) use server certificate issued by Teleport which can be done using `tctl auth sign` command (see below for UX).

+Teleport database service can also be optionally configured with a custom CA certificate in case the database server uses cert/key pair signed by user's CA.

 **Password auth (RDS/Aurora).** Amazon RDS/Aurora don't support client cert authentication.
 Instead, they support IAM authentication so Teleport database